Meaning Of His name

 There's a curious feature of human culture that often goes unnoticed.
 We take names for granted.
 We pronounce them the way we've always pronounced them, assuming that our familiar sounds carry the same meaning they always have.
 But what if the very pronunciation of a name once conveyed something essential, something that subsequent generations, in their well-meaning efforts to preserve the text, inadvertently obscured?

 This is not a minor question.
 It touches on how we understand Scripture itself.
-Particularly on how the ancient Israelites spoke the name of their God.
+Particularly on how the ancient Israelites spoke the name of their God (YHWH).

 A Window from Josephus

 Let me begin with an unlikely witness.
 Josephus, the first-century Jewish historian.
-In his account of the Jewish revolt against Rome (War of the Jews, book 5, chapter 5, section 7), Josephus describes the vestments worn by the priests of the Second Temple.
+In his account of the Jewish revolt against Rome, Josephus describes the vestments worn by the priests of the Second Temple.
 Among the details (blue ribbons, carefully woven garments), one element stands out: a golden crown affixed to their headgear, engraved with what Josephus calls "the sacred name."

 Now here's what's remarkable.
 Josephus tells us that this sacred name consisted of vowels.
 Not consonants with vowel points added later, but vowels.
 The name, as it was understood in the Second Temple period, was pronounceable.
 Singable.
 Expressible.
 It had sound.

-Fair enough, one might say.
-But we know the Tetragrammaton (YHWH, those four Hebrew letters) and we know it was considered too sacred to pronounce.
+One can understand the objection.
+We know the Tetragrammaton (YHWH, those four Hebrew letters) and we know it was considered too sacred to pronounce.
 How do we reconcile Josephus's claim with what we've been taught?
+Many sincere believers hold this view, and one can appreciate their reverence.

 That's precisely where the story becomes interesting.